heygrady/blog/src/pages/2017-07-06-upgrading-gatsby/index.md

 ---
 title: "Upgrading Gatsby to 1.0"
-description: "The latest version of Gatsby was somewhat different from the pre-1.0 version.
-I upgraded my blog manually from the old version to the new version."
+description: "The latest version of Gatsby was somewhat different from the pre-1.0 release.
+I upgraded my blog manually from the old version to the new one."
 date: "2017-07-06T18:00:01Z"
 readNext: "/fix-me/"
 path: "/upgrading-gatsby/"
 ---

-In a previous post I installed [Gatsby 0.12.48](https://github.com/gatsbyjs/gatsby/tree/73dcc32d0041de6057d6328f0563b4e6cfb5e160) as [an upgrade to my blog](../new-blog/).
+In a previous post I installed [Gatsby 0.12.48](https://github.com/gatsbyjs/gatsby/tree/73dcc32d0041de6057d6328f0563b4e6cfb5e160) as [an upgrade to my blog](/new-blog/).
 Now it's already time to upgrade Gatsby.
 Version [1.0 of Gatsby](https://github.com/gatsbyjs/gatsby/tree/36e5fce58cccd1be09183a3573b234c87bd0c85d) has been [released](https://www.gatsbyjs.org/blog/gatsby-v1/).
 There are already docs available for [upgrading to the new version](https://www.gatsbyjs.org/docs/migrating-from-v0-to-v1/).
 Here we're going to upgrade this blog to Gatsby 1.0.

 ## Big changes
 Gatsby has changed in some significant, disorienting ways since the pre-1.0 days.
 The big upgrade is that there's a new application framework designed around GraphQL.
 This new app-centric structure is more like what you'd find in a traditional react starter-kit, like the [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit#project-structure), except Gatsby has a focus on *pages* instead of *routes*.
 Gatsby is still *just* a static site generator -- but it's getting dressed up to work with data.